 Switzerland’s Poschiavo is one place you should visit.
 There is a hint of Mediterranean charm mixed with gorgeous high alpine scenery.
-It is located in one of the four Italian-speaking valleys in the canton of Graubünden, Switzerland – Val Poschiavo.
+It is located in one of the four Italian-speaking regions in the canton of Graubünden, Switzerland – Val Poschiavo.

 If you are thinking of visiting Poschiavo, Switzerland, here we list some of the 9 best things to do: